wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 Below we will focus on the second method.
 This access system is based on the use of authorization contexts, which will be checked by each of the system rules.
 Every rule satisfied by an authorization context will give certain roles to the user who presents the authorization context.

 Wazuh RBAC system works in both non-clustered and clustered environments, this last one being totally transparent to it.
-RBAC can grant permissions on the different nodes of a cluster and work independently due to all the information in the master node.
+RBAC can grant permissions on the different nodes of a cluster and work independently due to all the information is always stored in the master node.